MonashDataFluency/r-intro-2/docs/data_frames.md

 * `a | b ` -- "or", TRUE if either `a` or `b` or both are TRUE.
 * `! a   ` -- "not" , TRUE if `a` is FALSE, and FALSE if `a` is TRUE.

-The `oecd` column of `geo` tells which countries are in the Organisation for Economic Co-operation and Development, and thhe `g77` column tells which countries are in the Group of 77 (an alliance of developing nations).
+The `oecd` column of `geo` tells which countries are in the Organisation for Economic Co-operation and Development, and the `g77` column tells which countries are in the Group of 77 (an alliance of developing nations).
 We could see which OECD countries are in the southern hemisphere with:

 ```r